 Capacity factor measures the actual output of a power plant over a period of time compared to the potential output of the unit had it been running at full nameplate capacity for every hour during that period.
-In 2016, nuclear units had a capacity factor of 93.0 percent, compared to 94.5 percent in 2015; combined cycle units had a capacity factor of 62.0 percent in 2016, compared to a capacity factor of 62.5 percent in 2015; and steam units, which are primarily coal fired, had a capacity factor of 32.5 percent in 2016, compared to 43.8 percent in 2015.
-The decline in the capacity factor for coal units is the result of its higher operating costs compared to combined cycle and combustion turbine units in 2016.
+In the first three months of 2017, nuclear units had a capacity factor of 94.6 percent, compared to 97.2 percent in the first three months of 2016; combined cycle units had a capacity factor of 57.5 percent in the first three months of 2017, compared to a capacity factor of 65.9 percent in the first three months of 2016; and steam units, which are primarily coal fired, had a capacity factor of 31.9 percent in the first three months of 2016.
+The decline in the capacity factor for coal units is the result of its higher operating costs compared to combined cycle and combustion turbine units in the first three months of 2017.